hasr00t/Prompt-Engineering-Local-LLMs/README.md

 By the end of the workshop, you will be able to:

 - Build strong prompts with the right role, context, constraints, and output shape
-- Run a disciplined refine-and-verify loop on real security tasks: findings, config analysis, detections, and proof-of-concept tooling
+- Run a disciplined refine-and-verify loop on security tasks: findings, config analysis, detections, and proof-of-concept tooling
 - Detect and eliminate AI "tells" from client-facing writing
 - Separate planning from execution across multiple sessions
-- Package repeatable prompt workflows into reusable Skills (Modelfiles)
+- Package repeatable prompt workflows into reusable Skills or Modelfiles
 - Build lightweight evaluation sets to compare prompt revisions and measure improvement
 - Craft and recognize injection, jailbreaking, and data-extraction prompts, and understand why they work

 ## Who This Is For

-Security practitioners who want to get real, defensible work out of an AI, and who'd rather keep sensitive prompts on hardware they control.
+Security practitioners who want to get learn how to create good repeatable prompts, learn how to evaluate prompts, and learn prompt injection techniques.
 It's a strong fit for:

 - **Red teamers and penetration testers** who want to speed up findings, tooling, and PoC validation without shipping client data to a third party
 - **Blue teamers and detection engineers** who want to draft and tune Splunk and EDR detections faster